-We Asked an Expert if One Pill Can Have Lasting Effects on the Brain
+We Asked An Expert if One Pill Can Have Lasting Effects on the Brain

 As with all drugs, it depends on the person taking it.
 Ecstasy could also have the opposite effect.
 It can make someone sad or depressed, but generally it’s a drug sought for the fact that it stimulates feelings of euphoria and empathy.
 This is why it is often used by young people at parties.

 Some users speak about long-term effects that take over months or even years to manifest.
-They can come with symptoms of depression, phenomena of depersonalization—or they can come in the shape of flashbacks or even hallucinations.
-That is not something happening only with ecstasy.
-We find it in different hallucinogens.
+They can come with symptoms of depression, phenomena of depersonalisation – or they can come in the shape of flashbacks or even hallucinations.
+That is not something happening only with Ecstasy, we find it in different hallucinogens.

 Once someone goes insane, is there a way back?